DavidVollmers/Comfyg/docs/docs/getting_started.md

 ```shell
 comfyg setup localhost
 ```

+> [!NOTE]
+> During the setup the CLI will prompt you for keys and connection strings.
+In all cases you can just press enter to generate new keys and use the built-in development storage.
+>
+> This is recommended if you just want to get started with Comfyg.

 Once you have setup your local Comfyg store you will receive a connection string from the CLI: